Holcus mollis

-Holcus mollis, known as creeping soft grass or creeping velvet grass, is a species of grass, native to Europe and western Asia.
+Holcus mollis, known as creeping soft grass or creeping velvet grass, is a species of flowering plant in the grass family Poaceae.
+It is native to Europe and north Africa.

 Description

 Holcus mollis is a rhizomatous perennial grass found in woods and hedgerows, growing to 50 cm tall.
 It has rhizomes that occur around 5 cm deep in soil or sometimes deeper.
 Rhizome growth occurs in the period May to November but is fastest from mid-June to mid-July.
 The rhizomes have many dormant buds that do not develop unless the rhizomes are disturbed and then fresh aerial shoots may arise from the broken fragments.
 It flowers from June to July.

 The main distinguishing characteristics from H. lanatus are the presence of rhizomes, and the bearded nodes or 'hairy knees' on the culm.

 Habitat

 Holcus mollis is favoured by conditions in woodland clearings and at the early stages of coppicing.
 Growth and flowering are restricted as the tree canopy develops.
 It is often a relict of former woodland vegetation, surviving in open grassland and grassy heaths after woodland clearance despite being a shade lover.
 It is found mostly on moist, freely-drained acid soils, normally light to medium texture and high in organic matter; it is absent from areas of calcareous or base rich soil, and often grows with bracken.